 13. Be patient and never give up on yourself.

-Again, it is a long process.
+Again, getting over someone you loved is a long process.
 It might take months or even years before you can finally let go and move on.
 But no matter how complicated and long the process may be, always believe that you’ll get through it.
 Remember, you were just fine before you met your ex, so you will be just fine in the future when your life is continuing on without them.

 Even if you feel like you aren’t making progress in getting over your ex, you are.
 Be kind to yourself and continue to have faith that you will get over this.
 If you start to give up on yourself, others may too, which could result in more strained relationships.
 Believe in yourself.